Welcome to the Reception page!

 Fine motor control will be developed by engaging in tasks such as threading, sewing, drawing, writing, pegging and painting.

-Developing further number recognition and understanding of number.
+Developing number recognition and understanding that a numeral represents a given set of objects.

 Learn to sort objects using both given and their own criteria.